-Our displacement holdings provide pure play quality exposure to heating industries (Nibe Industrier), energy efficient electrical equipment and services (Hubbell) and energy efficiency projects (Ameresco), and the group as whole will benefit from the increasing industry focus on energy efficiency that is expected to be a very long-term trend.
+Our displacement holdings provide pure play quality exposure to heating industries (Nibe Industrier, Trane Technologies), energy efficient electrical equipment and services (Hubbell) and energy efficiency projects (Ameresco), and the group as whole will benefit from the increasing industry focus on energy efficiency that is expected to be a very long-term trend.

-In terms of the supply of sustainable energy, we hold a 19% weight to companies involved in the generation of sustainable energy and 36% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.
+In terms of the supply of sustainable energy, we hold a 19% weight to companies involved in the generation of sustainable energy and 35% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.

 China Suntien and China Longyuan are our two pure play Chinese wind power producers and they represent around a third of our generation exposure.
-The remaining exposure comes in the form of biomass (Albioma), geothermal (Ormat) and then broad-based wind/solar renewable energy generation through TransAlta Renewables. and NextEra Energy (the largest producer of renewable energy in the world).
+The remaining exposure comes in the form of geothermal (Ormat), US residential solar (Sunnova) and then broad-based wind/solar renewable energy generation through NextEra Energy (the largest producer of renewable energy in the world).
 Iberdrola is our one utility.